Decatur County, Kansas: 19th century

+The county had been surveyed the previous year, and its first settlers had been arriving since then.

+Independent county government was established on 1879-12-11, by proclamation of Governor John A. Martin in response to a petition.

+Martin originally proclaimed Oberlin as the county seat, as an initial temporary arrangement.

+It was chosen as the permanent seat by an election on 1880-02-03.

-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
-Decatur County was established March 20, 1873 and organized on December 15, 1879.
-It is named for the Navy war hero Commodore Stephen Decatur, Jr., who served during the First Barbary War and the Second Barbary War and the War of 1812.
+The county is named for the Navy war hero Commodore Stephen Decatur, Jr., who served during the First Barbary War and the Second Barbary War and the War of 1812.

 In 1878, the Sappa Creek valley in Decatur county was the scene of the last raid by Native Americans (Indians) in Kansas.
 In the Northern Cheyenne Exodus after the Battle of Punished Woman's Fork, a band of Cheyenne needing horses and provisions raged through the valley, killing more than 30 civilians and raping several woman.
 Several Cheyenne elderly, women, and children were also killed in the region by soldiers and civilians.
 In Oberlin, the Decatur County Last Indian Raid Museum commemorates the Cheyenne raid.

+The county's first newspaper was the Oberlin Herald, established on 1879-06-12 by Humphrey & Counter.

+Later Oberlin newspapers included the Oberlin Eye and the Oberlin Opinion.

+The Norcatur Register was published in Norcatur, and there were two more newspapers in Dresden and Jennings as of 1909.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 894 sqmi, of which 894 sqmi is land and 0.6 sqmi (0.07%) is water.